Procurement: Sourcing Products for Your Subscription Boxes

 This is important, as these feature can help you find local partners.
 Why is this beneficial?
 Well, local suppliers -> lower costs of shipping.
 Subbly approves this.

-It’s worth noting though: everything in life has a downside, and so does Etsy.
+It’s worth noting though that everything in life has a downside, and so does Etsy.
 When it comes to vendors/suppliers, there are far more beginners than established companies.

 If your partner of choice is in that first category (beginners), perhaps you’ll have to do a bit of handholding or managing at the beginning, until the cooperation becomes smooth and stable.